-Would you like to study in the Czech language?
-By law, higher education at public and state institutions is free of charge for citizens of all nationalities, however private institutions of higher education can fix their own fees.
-Higher education at public and state institutions is free of charge for you if you study in Czech!
+Czech is a West Slavic language spoken by over 10 million people.
+It is the official language in Czechia.
+By law, higher education at public and state institutions is free of charge for citizens of all nationalities if they study in Czech!
 It is a really good reason for studying the Czech language, isn't it?

-Summer Schools of Slavonic Studies
+1. Summer Schools of Slavonic Studies

 Each year the Czech Ministry of Education, Youth and Sports offers a limited number of scholarships for participation in the Summer Schools of Slavonic Studies to applicants from certain countries.
 The scholarship consists of free board and lodging, coverage of course fees and free access to cultural events which are part of the course programme.